-Welcome to Home Team Ottawa’s Growing Glossary of Real Estate and Mortgage Terms
+Welcome to The Tulip Team’s Growing Glossary of Real Estate and Mortgage Terms

 There is so much lingo we take for granted in the real estate business that ordinary folks just smile and nod as we yammer on, so here is our new and growing Glossary for our poor clients to reference when we yammer on about the Am of that FSBO’s Assumable Mort.